Koothara: Plot

 Koobrin, Tharun and Ram, a trio who met in college, enjoy their days carefree and aimless.
 They skip classes, fail in exams and survive their hectic engineering curriculum together.
 Tharun, coming from an economically weak background, carries the hope of his entire family where he has to either make success as an engineer or join his father's profession as a painter.
-He is bothered by something from an old relationship, which is unknown to his friends.
-Koobrin, from a middle-class family, fell for the promise of a motorcycle from his father if he agreed to join engineering, when he had no passion for it.
+He is bothered by an old relationship, which is unknown to his friends.
+Koobrin, from a middle-class family, fell for the promise of a motorcycle from his father if he agreed to join engineering, which he has no passion for.
 Ram, hailing from a wealthy backdrop, has no passion for engineering either.
 The start of their friendship is marked by an earthquake and carried forward by their perpetual insouciant lifestyle.
-They are expelled from hostel and stay with their easy-going professor, Chandran sir and his pet dog, Koothara.
+They are expelled from their hostel and stay with their easy-going professor, Chandran sir and his pet dog, Koothara.

-Ram fall in love with Shilpa, who works in a shop nearby, while Koobrin goes through numerous college flings.
-Sheistha, the last of Koobrin's conquest cheat him, which he finds out during the orchestration of their college fest.
-In front of the entire crowd, the trio confront her while he breaks-up with her, culminating in them getting expelled from college without a degree.
+Ram falls in love with Shilpa, who works in a shop nearby, while Koobrin goes through numerous college flings.
+Sheistha, the last of Koobrin's conquest cheats on him, which he finds out during the orchestration of their college fest.
+In front of an entire crowd, the trio confront her while he breaks-up with her, culminating in them getting expelled from college without a degree.

-The reality of life strikes them now and it strike them hard.
+The reality of life strikes them now and it strikes them hard.
 Tharun has no option, but to become a painter.
 Ram, being continuously demeaned at home, tries various jobs, failing in each.
 Koobrin is sent to seminary to make it as a priest.
 Their hopes hit rock-bottom to an extent that Tharun cannot even forgive a preschooler for a silly prank.
-The occasion of their professor Chandran sir's wedding proves no different, reminding them how much of a failure they have become compared to their classmates.
+The occasion of their professor Chandran sir's wedding proves no different, reminding them of how much of failures they have become compared to their classmates.